Group Camping at Deer Flats as of 29/May/2010

 carry very well in the canyon.

-There is water brought to all of the camp grounds at Deer Flats, drawing
+There used to be water brought to all of the camp grounds at Deer Flats,

-Sunset Ridge Nature Trail which has its trailhead located at Deer Flats
+Nature Trail which has its trailhead located at Deer Flats is very

-short loop -- less than a quarter of a mile, I believe.
+loop -- less than a quarter of a mile.

 This web site is not operated or maintained by the US Forest Service, and